brand palette + theme

 The community model

 Give species s an occupancy logit lpsi[s] and a detection logit lp[s], and let those come from community distributions with means mu_psi, mu_p and standard deviations sd_psi, sd_p.
-We sample the whole set with random-walk Metropolis updates for the species effects and the hyperparameters, marginalising the occupancy state analytically so there is no latent matrix to carry.
+We sample the whole set with random-walk Metropolis updates for the species effects and the hyperparameters, drawing the latent occupancy state at the undetected sites as a Gibbs step, so every species update sees a complete occupancy matrix.

 ni <- 18000L; nb <- 6000L; nt <- 3L